Shots fired near crowds at Vicente Fernndez Memorial in Hollywood; identified suspect - ExBulletin

+Shots fired near crowds at Vicente Fernndez Memorial in Hollywood; identified suspect

-Police on Monday identified a man suspected of having opened fire near a crowd of people as they paid tribute to legendary Mexican musician Vicente Fernndez in Hollywood.
+Police on Monday identified a man suspected of having opened fire near a crowd as they paid tribute to legendary Mexican musician Vicente Fernndez in Hollywood.

 Hundreds of fans had gathered in front of the iconic star on the Hollywood Walk of Fame throughout the day on Sunday, but around 6:30 p.m. gunshots rang out from a nearby balcony.